HIRO-MicroDataCenters-BV/rhio/README.md

 Options:
   -c, --config <PATH>
-          Path to "config.toml" file for further configuration.
+          Path to "config.yaml" file for further configuration.

-          When not set the program will try to find a `config.toml` file in the same folder the program is executed in and otherwise in the regarding operation systems XDG config directory ("$HOME/.config/rhio/config.toml" on Linux).
+          When not set the program will try to find a `config.yaml` file in the same folder the program is executed in and otherwise in the regarding operation systems XDG config directory ("$HOME/.config/rhio/config.yaml" on Linux).

   -p, --bind-port <PORT>
           Bind port of rhio node